1Hyena/cryptograffiti/api/README.md

     was enabled during session creation the client can only restore the old session when it knows its `guid`, `seed` and last `nonce`).
 The client should not share its GUID with anyone.
-In case the GUID has already been registered the server returns an error and previously used `nonce` so that the session could be restored when the client knows `seed`.
+In case the GUID has already been registered the server returns an error and PREVIOUSLY used `nonce` so that the session could be restored when the client knows `seed`.
 If the session does not have a `seed` yet but ALS was used then `seed` is created and returned.
 This function should be called to generate a whole new session or